ambalabanov/writeups/SharifCTF8/Forensic200/README.md

 -----

 So it was now obvious, that something was stolen from the user session in firefox.
+We see a token, that can be also used for requests.
 Could it be our flag?

 -----